Student Consumer Information

 Jackson College is accredited by The Higher Learning Commission and is a member of the North Central Association of Colleges and Schools, 30 North LaSalle Street, Suite 2400, Chicago, IL 60602-2504.

 Many of JC’s occupational programs are accredited by external occupation-specific professional organizations.
-Information about the program-specific accreditation is available in the JC catalog, department websites, and on the Quality & Institutional Effectiveness department’s accreditation website.
+Information about the program-specific accreditation is available in the JC catalog, program web pages, and on the Quality & Institutional Effectiveness department’s accreditation website.

 Inquiries regarding accreditation, licensure or regulation of JC and its programs should be directed to the executive director of quality and institutional effectiveness.